Quick Feedback Request

 HITEQ Highlights Webinar

-In this session participants will learn what standards-based exchange is, why it is important, what it makes possible, and what they need to do.
-Dr. David Kendrick will lead the session to provide insight into how MyHealth Access Network provides advanced health information exchange, community-wide care coordination tools, and a robust decision support platform designed to support providers and patients in improving health outcomes.
+In this session participants learned what standards-based exchange is, why it is important, what it makes possible, and what they need to do.
+Dr. David Kendrick led the session to provide insight into how MyHealth Access Network provides advanced health information exchange, community-wide care coordination tools, and a robust decision support platform designed to support providers and patients in improving health outcomes.

 Preparing for Patient Level Reporting: UDS+ and More